SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Covesa_Documentation.md

 **VISS(Vehicle information Service Specification)** its an oped-standard from covesa for accessing data throug a **web style API**.
 It will allow you to read signals suchs as **Speed**, **battery state**, **GPS**, **Doorlock status**, etc.

+Other cool things you can do with **VISS**:
+  - Stream Live driving data to the laptop.
+  - Send logs to the cloud.
+  - Provide web dashboards.
+  - Enable remote monitoring during races.

-And now you ask me what the main purpose of **VISS** ?  **VISS** main porpuse is to solve the case where a dev would have to have to learn every car proprietary system and as you can tell that's not optimal so **VISS** gives vehicles a common way to share signals with applications.
+And now you ask me what the main purpose of **VISS** ?  **VISS** main porpuse is to solve the case where a dev would have to learn every car proprietary system and as you can tell that's not optimal so **VISS** gives vehicles a common way to share signals with applications.

 Now that we know what **VSS** and **VISS** i can show you an exame on how covesa really works.